 Adaptive cruise control with Speed limiter

-To start the ACC:
+To switch on ACC:

 - Press the steering wheel button - a similar WHITE symbol illuminates in the combined instrument panel (8) which shows that the adaptive cruise control is in standby mode.